yeahaq/COMP-7404/README.md

 ## Rough Experimental Results

 We successfully ran the code and got the result.
 Moreover, we visualized the results, and compared our experimental results with the data in the original paper and the results are analyzed.
-The experimental results are generally consistent with the paper, and we will conduct experimental analysis.
+The experimental results are generally consistent with the paper.